Nemocas/AbstractAlgebra.jl/docs/src/ncrings.md

 ## Required functions for all rings

-In the following, we list all the functions that are required to be provided for rings in AbstractAlgebra.jl or by external libraries wanting to use AbstractAlgebra.jl.
+In the following, we list all the functions that are required to be provided for noncommutative rings in AbstractAlgebra.jl or by external libraries wanting to use AbstractAlgebra.jl.

 We give this interface for fictitious types `MyParent` for the type of the ring parent object `R` and `MyElem` for the type of the elements of the ring.